- Is your drafting chair hurting your back?

 - Can be difficult to recline

-#8 Best systematic lumbar support
+#8 Great systematic lumbar support

 Modway thrive EEI-3040-BLK 331 lbs, mesh seat, nylon loop arm, drafting chair